LizzyonGit/sotis-lifecoach/README.md

 - The texts were in the top of the slide, which did not look good.
 I needed to get it vertically in the middle.

   Css *vertical-align* did not work, I tried to add new divs with *.container*, *.row* and *.col* and use *align-items-center* or *align-self-center*, but this made the carousel not work good.

   Playing around in DevTools, *display:inline-flex* worked on some element, but since I did not understand what it actually did, I did not go with that.

   Targeting all the carousel items with the *carousel-item* class and css *display:flex* and *align-items:center*, made the carousel look disturbed and not work.

   Targeting the *container-item* class with the *active* class and custom css *display:flex* and *align-items:center*, finally worked to get the text in the middle each slide.
 I realised in DevTools, that when the carousel runs, the slide that is there, gets the *active* class.
 But it makes it hard to troubleshoot since it changes so quickly.
-Targeting only the carousel item with the *active* class may override some other setting since it's more specific than just targeting *.carousel-item*, so I guessed this is why it worked.
+Targeting only the carousel item with the *active* class may override some other setting since it's more specific than just targeting *.carousel-item*, so I guess this is why it worked.

 - The next issue was that in between two carousel items, before the upcoming carousel item displays correctly in the middle on the blue background, there was a white background where the upcoming text was displayed in the top.

-To fix the background color to remain blue all the time, I added the background to the wrapper div element, which worked.
+To fix the background color to remain blue all the time, I added the background to the wrapper div element.

-- But the text still displayed in the top of the slide inbetween two slides, so there was a little 'jump' everytime inbetween two slides, from the top to the middle.
+- But the text still displayed in the top of the slide in between two slides, so there was a little 'jump' every time in between two slides, from the top to the middle.

-I tried som different styles of 'sliding', like 'fade', but it did not work.
+  I tried some different styles of 'sliding', like 'fade', but it did not work.

   My thought was that I should make the upcoming slide look like the active slide, so I applied the same styles to the *.carousel-inner* div to get it to look like the active carousel-item, which made it look better since the upcoming text was not in the top anymore, but in the middle.

 - But there was still another kind of jump; since the padding seemed to be different between the slides, the upcoming text was wider than the text on the active slide, so the sides 'jumped' inwards.

   I tried to target the actual *carousel.item* class with some of the same styles as the active carousel item, but that did not look better, it went up and down again or all testimonials were on top of each other.
 So the little jump seemed better at that time.

   However, I could not let this go and tried to fix this again later.
 DevTools helped me enormously with the carousel.
 Initially, I could not figure out the issue but as the slides went on and I was looking at what happened in the DevTools side panel, I suddenly noticed a class *.carousel-item-next*, and figured this must be the 'upcoming' slide.
 I tested giving that the same padding as the active slide, which resulted in the text being the same width, since both the upcoming slide and the active slide had the same padding.

   But, then the text was not vertically in the middle, so it needed to have *display:flex* and *align-items:center* as well, so it would be exactly the same as the *active* class.

   I realised then that when you control the carousel yourself, and go to the previous slide manually, the previous slide ofcourse still has the 'jump' and previous issues, so I found *.carousel-item-prev* in DevTools and targeted that class with the same styles as *.coursel-item-next*, which finally made the carousel work smoothly without 'jumps'.

 #### Anchor links on fixed navigation bar

 - The fixed navigation bar was overriding the headers after you clicked on the anchor links **About**, **Philosophy** and **Testimonials**.
 However, the solution provided in the *Boardwalk games* project did not work for me, since I have not used so much margin or padding between my sections as in the *Boardwalk games*, so there would be no place for the navigation bar anyway.
 The navigation bar would simply need to overlap content.
 I did not want to add spaces just because of this navigation bar and decided to look for a solution.

   I googled and found [this article](https://css-tricks.com/fixed-headers-on-page-links-and-overlapping-content-oh-my/) with the suggestion of a simple style rule for the html element: *scroll-padding-top: 70px; /* height of sticky header */*.
 I checked if this *scroll-padding-top* is supported by all browsers, and found that it was [on this page](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-padding-top).
 I applied it with my navigation bar's height of 56px, and it worked.

 - Another issue I needed to fix was that of the navigation bar not closing after clicking an anchor link, as is done in the *Boardwalk games* project as well.
-The javascript code provided there, interferred with my *scroll-padding-top* solution, so I needed to find another solution for closing the navigation bar after clicking an anchor link.
+The javascript code provided there, interfered with my *scroll-padding-top* solution, so I needed to find another solution for closing the navigation bar after clicking an anchor link.

   For this, I used a posted bug report on CI's Slack from October 16-22 2024.
 James_BC provides an html code to make the anchor links close after clicking.
 This html code did not work but I quickly found that this was because the id was not correct, so I adapted the code and it worked.

   James_BC also provided a css code that would fix an issue on larger screens, as the navigation bar menu titles seem to collapse and open again when clicking on an anchor link.
 I copied this code in my css stylesheet under media queries, and it worked.

 - However, I noticed that the navigation bar did not close when you click next to an anchor link text, even if it navigates to the link.
 My mentor Antonio Rodriguez found a fix for that during a mentor session, he provided a css style making the span element inside the anchor link display as a full width block, and therefore, when you click next the the link title, the navigation bar closes and navigates to the link.

 - But I saw later that when you click a bit under an anchor link title, the navigation bar will not close even if it navigates correctly.
 In DevTools, I saw this had to do with a padding that is missing on the span, so the span's height was not the same as the anchor link.
 To fix this, I decided to give those wrapping anchor link elements a new class, and target them to not have a padding, and put the padding on the span element inside them instead.
 This way, all the menu items have the same space between, and you can click a bit under or above an anchor link title, and still go to the correct section while the navigation bar closes.

-- A small issue left is that the navigation bar is not closing quickly, it seems to roll upp as the page navigates to the correct section, but I think this is acceptible.
+- A small issue left is that the navigation bar is not closing quickly, it seems to roll up as the page navigates to the correct section, but I think this is acceptable.

 ### Validator testing

 - Html
   - The [W3C validator](https://validator.w3.org) notified me along the way about trailing slashes, since I had used 'br /', a missing p tag because I had put an ol tag inside a p tag, which is not allowed.
-It also notified me about a section without a header, the section I wrapped around the *About* and *Philosophy* sections and the image inbetween.
+It also notified me about a section without a header, the section I wrapped around the *About* and *Philosophy* sections and the image in between.
 This section does not need a separate title, so I gave it an h2 with a *visually-hidden* class.

   - No warnings or errors are currently found when passing through the validator:
     -  [index.html](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Flizzyongit.github.io%2Fsotis-lifecoach%2Findex.html)